-CIBC's Tier 1 capital ratio at July 31, 2006 was 9.6%, up from 9.2% at the end of the second quarter and well above its target of 8.5%.
+CIBC's Tier 1 capital ratio at July 31, 2006 was 9.6%, up from 9.2% at the end of the second quarter and well above our target of 8.5%.

-CIBC's first priority in the area of capital usage is to invest in its core businesses to sustain their strength and market position.
+CIBC's first priority in the area of capital usage is to invest in our core businesses to sustain their strength and market position.

-After funding its internal needs, CIBC will balance other capital deployment opportunities.
+After funding our internal needs, we will balance other capital deployment opportunities.

-CIBC's current focus is to build its capital in order to fund the acquisition of Barclays Bank PLC's (Barclays) interest in FirstCaribbean International Bank.
-During the quarter, CIBC announced the conclusion of a definitive agreement with Barclays with respect to this acquisition and CIBC expects to close the transaction by the end of the calendar year.
+Our current focus is to build our capital in order to fund our acquisition of Barclays Bank PLC's (Barclays) interest in FirstCaribbean International Bank.
+During the quarter, we announced the conclusion of a definitive agreement with Barclays with respect to this acquisition and we expect to close the transaction by the end of the calendar year.

-"Our performance through the first nine months positions CIBC to deliver solid results for 2006," says McCaughey.
-"The progress we are making against our key priorities supports our objective to deliver consistent, sustainable performance over the long term."
+Our performance through the first nine months positions CIBC to deliver solid results for 2006.
+More importantly, our progress against our key priorities is aligned with our objective of consistent, sustainable performance over the longer term.